OfficeDev/office-js-docs-pr/docs/develop/convert-javascript-to-typescript.md

     ```

     > [!NOTE]
     > Currently, for the project to compile successfully after it's converted to TypeScript, you must specify the requirement set number as a numeric value as shown in the previous code snippet.
 Unfortunately this means you'll be unable to use `isSetSupported` to test for requirement set `1.10` support, as the numeric value `1.10` evaluates to `1.1` at runtime.
+    >
-This article will be updated when this issue is resolved.
+    > This problem is due to the **office-js.TypeScript.DefinitelyTyped** NuGet package currently being outdated, which means your project doesn't have access to the latest TypeScript definitions for Office.js.
+This issue is being addressed and this article will be updated when the issue is resolved.

 8. In **Home.ts**, find the line `Office.initialize = function (reason) {` and add a line immediately after it to polyfill the global `window.Promise`, as shown here: